millengustavo/python-books/clean-code/notes.md

 > Every system is built from a domain-specific language designed by the programmers to describe the system.
 Functions are the verbs of that language, and classes are the nouns.

 # Ch4.
 Comments
+- Comments are always failures.
+We must have them because we cannot always figure out how to express ourselves without them, but their use is not a cause for celebration
+- Comments lie.
+Not always, and not intentionally, but too often
+- The older a comment is, and the farther away it is from the code it describes, the more likely it is to be wrong
+- **Truth can only be found in the code**
+- Explain your intent in code: **create a function that says the same thing as the comment you want to write**
+- A comment may be used to amplify the importance of something that may otherwise seem inconsequential
+- We have good source code control systems now.
+Those systems will remember the code for us.
+We don’t have to comment it out any more.
+Just delete the code
+- Short functions don't need much description -> well-chosen name for a small function that does one thing is better than a comment header

 # Ch5.
 Formatting